Quelklef/lilt/docs/tutorial.rst

 The final bit to learn is the comment.
 Line comments start with :code:`/` and continue to the end of the line, and block and inline comments look :code:`((like this))`.

+Actually using this in Nim is not too difficult and is covered in `usage <usage.html>`.